apache/druid/docs/development/extensions-core/datasketches-hll.md

 #### Sketch to string

-Human-readable sketch summary for debugging
+Human-readable sketch summary for debugging.

 ```
 {